briantzhao/brian-zhao-brainflix/README.md

 # Description

-Sprint 1 The purpose of this project is to practice building a website using React, as well as practice passing props and maintaining state.
+Sprint 1: The purpose of this project is to practice building a website using React, as well as practice passing props and maintaining state.

+Sprint 2: The purpose of this project is to practice link redirection with React Router and integrating API calls into lifecycle methods, as well as practice implementing state-based forms.

 ## Usage